Backpacking Mexico City? If you’re intrigued by Mexico, you’re about to be lured in by the cool and best hostels in Mexico City.

 Hostel Suites DF is another backpacker hostel Mexico City has to offer.

-It is a a good place for meeting and interacting people.
-They have an outdoor terrace where you cna swap travel tips with other guests from all over the world.
+It is a good place for meeting and interacting with people.
+They have an outdoor terrace where you can swap travel tips with other guests from all over the world.

 Hostel Suites DF offers free breakfast to guests.
-Have your privacy with their private bedrooms and enjoy the social vibe in their dorms rooms.
+Have your privacy with their private bedrooms and enjoy the social vibe in their dorm rooms.

 Hostel Highlights: